 Brian Glick 01:19

 Why don't we start by just giving the audience a little bit of your background and kind of how your journey through the industry evolved?

 Graham Parker 01:27

 Yeah, sure.
 So I've been in industry now for best part of 40 years only.
-I've actually worked for four companies, two of which I started myself so quite loyal to the industry quite loyal to my previous employees.
-But I started out in logistics supply chain working for a rather large logistics Threepio company in the UK that were acquired by large Asian organizations did about 17 years, their work their way up through air freight, ocean freight.
+I've actually worked for four companies, two of which I started myself so quite loyal to the industry, quite loyal to my previous employees.
+But I started out in logistics supply chain working for a rather large logistics 3PL company in the UK that were acquired by large Asian organizations, did about 17 years, they worked their way up through air freight, ocean freight.
 And then the last 10 years was doing pretty much looking after their blue chip SCM clients.
 And looking on the technology side, though they weren't quite as they were quite well advanced in the early 90s.
 On technology anyway, so I got into the understanding of understanding that true end to end supply chain, then went and worked for a rather large UK retailer was tasked with setting up their whole their import department and then taking it to a supply chain level.
 And then looking after the supply chain as well.
 So looks end to end supply chain, b2c was really becoming quite prominent that point.
 So just essentially, they moved from being a landed product led business to a buying FOB design led business.
 And with that, obviously, they had to transform their entire supply chain, and then set about setting up a couple of supply chain companies.
 And the last one being gravity.

 Brian Glick 02:40

 So explain, for me and for the audience, what you were just saying about the difference between, you know, a landed supply chain and FOB supply chain, explain that to me like I'm six.